denodrivers/postgres/docs/README.md

 However, if the connection fails for whatever reason the user can choose to terminate the connection or to attempt to connect using a non-encrypted one.
-This behavior can be defined using the connection parameter `tls.enforce` (not available if using a connection string).
+This behavior can be defined using the connection parameter `tls.enforce` or the "required" option when using a connection string.

-If set to true, the driver will fail inmediately if no TLS connection can be established.
-If set to false the driver will attempt to connect without encryption after TLS connection has failed, but will display a warning containing the reason why the TLS connection failed. **This is the default configuration**.
+If set, the driver will fail inmediately if no TLS connection can be established, otherwise the driver will attempt to connect without encryption after TLS connection has failed, but will display a warning containing the reason why the TLS connection failed. **This is the default configuration**.

+If you wish to skip TLS connections all together, you can do so by passing false as a parameter in the `tls.enabled` option or the "disable" option when using a connection string.
+Although discouraged, this option is pretty useful when dealing with development databases or versions of Postgres that didn't support TLS encrypted connections.

 Sadly, stablishing a TLS connection in the way Postgres requires it isn't possible without the `Deno.startTls` API, which is currently marked as unstable.